 - Math is a crucial part of both science and engineering.
 From measuring results, planning or building models,to calculating and analyzing data, math plays a central role in almost all scientific endeavors.
 Mathematical instruments, such as calculators, protractors, thermometers, force meters, etc, are also required in investigations.

 - Computational thinking is a set of vocabulary and methods used by computers scientists.
 It too is used in both science and engineering, even if computers are absent.
 Additionally, computational strategies may enhance the power of math, such as running computer simulations to analyze data.
-Check out this page for more about computational thinking strategies.

 5. Analyzing and interpreting data